KhaledHosseini/play-microservices/scheduler/scheduler-service/readme.md

   zoo-server-pass:
     file: zookeeper-service/server_passwords.properties
 ```
-> -ZooKeeper is a distributed application that allows us to run multiple servers simultaneously.
+> - ZooKeeper is a distributed application that allows us to run multiple servers simultaneously.
 It enables multiple clients to connect to these servers, facilitating communication between them.
 ZooKeeper servers collaborate to handle data and respond to requests in a coordinated manner.
 In this case, our zookeeper consumers (clients) are Kafka servers which is again a distributed event streaming platform.
 We can run multiple zookeeper services as an ensemble of zookeeper servers and attach them together via `ZOO_SERVERS` environment variable.
 > - The Bitnami ZooKeeper Docker image provides a zoo_client entrypoint, which acts as an internal client and allows us to run the zkCli.sh command-line tool to interact with the ZooKeeper server as a client.
 But we are going to use a GUI client for debugging purposes: Zoonavigator.

 ---

- - **Zoonavigator service**
+## Zoonavigator service

 This service exists only in the development environment for debugging purposes.
 We use it to connect to zookeeper-service and manage the data.